traderepublic/SectionKit/README.md

 At [Trade Republic](https://traderepublic.com) we are using SectionKit extensively.
 It powers most of our screens, with some of them containing up to 30 different types of sections.
 By combining SectionKit with [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) and a reactive network protocol we are able to provide truly dynamic experiences.

+## Inspiration

+This library is inspired by [IGListKit](https://github.com/Instagram/IGListKit), but is implemented in Swift and offers a type safe API through the use of generics.
+The entire API was designed to be as open as possible and makes it easy to implement a custom behaviour.
+An example would be the API for calculating updates to the `UICollectionView`: By default, it will just reload without performing any animation, but subclasses in `DiffingSectionKit` override a corresponding function to provide rich diffs by using [DifferenceKit](https://github.com/ra1028/DifferenceKit).

 ## Installation